cult-of-coders/grapher/docs/query.md

     comments: {
         text: 1,
         // if you don't specify any local fields for the author, only "_id" field will be fetched
-        // use $all: 1, to get all fields
         // this will enforce the use of query and retrieve only the data you need.
         author: {
             groups: {